Championing Health in New Braunfels, Texas: An Interview with Micaeli Smith

 As the Physical Education, Health & Wellness Coordinator for Comal ISD, Micaeli Smith supports coordinated school health and other wellness initiatives in her city of New Braunfels.
-A tireless health advocate and member of It’s Time Texas’ new Community Lab, she’s leading the charge to start a local Mayor’s Health & Fitness Council, uniting dozens of stakeholders in a cross-sector effort to build a healthier, happier community.
+A tireless health advocate and user of the Build Healthier suite of tools, she’s leading the charge to start a local Mayor’s Health & Fitness Council, uniting dozens of stakeholders in a cross-sector effort to build a healthier, happier community.

 How did the idea for the Mayor’s Health & Fitness Council come about?